 Essentially, the Controlled Substances Act lumped cannabis and hemp into a single category.
 This took years to “undo” in the minds of those who were taught that hemp was synonymous with THC, “getting high,” and violent crime.

 Decades later, in 2018, the United States federal government reissued their definition of hemp, helping to pave the way for hemp research and the cultivation of hemp products.
 Per the 2018 Farm Bill, hemp is no longer a Schedule I substance and “to include a cannabis plant, or derivative thereof, that contains not more than 0.3 percent delta-9 tetrahydrocannabinol (“THC”) on a dry-weight basis.”

 Hemp is cannabis that contains no more than 0.3% THC.

 Cannabis, on the other hand, contains higher levels of THC.
 For example, states with legal medical and recreational marijuana programs grow cannabis containing THC levels up to 30%.

 As you can see, it took a long time for things to shift in the United States – nearly five decades to appeal, educate, and undo the misinformation surrounding hemp and cannabis, which just recently paved the way for legal cannabis and hemp products.

 Infinite CBD uses organic Colorado-grown hemp to create premium and high-quality CBD products.

 From the hemp plant, our scientists are able to extract phytocannabinoids, like CBD, and create a variety of products.
-At Infinite CBD, we believe that hemp and CBD can play a role in creating a lifestyle that promotes health, balance, and wellness.
+At Infinite CBD, we believe that hemp and CBD can play a role in creating a positive lifestyle.